AequilibraE/aequilibrae/docs/source/exporting_to_gmns.rst

 .. note::

-    **When a node is identified as a centroid in the AequilibraE nodes table, this** **information is transmitted to the GMNS node table by meaans of the field** **'node_type', which is set to 'centroid' in this case.
+    **When a node is identified as a centroid in the AequilibraE nodes table, this** **information is transmitted to the GMNS node table by means of the field** **'node_type', which is set to 'centroid' in this case.
 The 'node_type' field** **is an optinal field listed in the GMNS node table specification.**